Theodorick Bland (congressman): Planter

-Politician and planter
+Politician

-Bland's political career had begun before the Revolution, when he served as the Clerk of Prince George County, and had a great deal of contact with the House of Burgesses.
-As a planter like his father, and grandfather, he cultivated tobacco, indigo and wheat.
+Bland's political career had begun before the Revolution, when he served as the Clerk of Prince George County, and had considerable contact with the House of Burgesses.
 Following the war, Bland continued as the county's Clerk, which caused him to communicate with the Virginia General Assembly, in which his father served in the Virginia Senate and Edmund Bland served in the Virginia House of Delegates.
 In 1780, the General Assembly named Bland as one of Virginia's delegates to the Continental Congress, where he served until 1783 and thus helped form the new United States government.

 After his father moved to Amelia County, Bland took over Cawsons (apparently about 1783-1784 after his return to Virginia from the Continental Congress and his father's death.)
 Bland then operated Kippax as an out-plantation.

-In 1786, Bland wa elected to the Virginia House, where he served until 1788.
+In 1786, Bland was elected to the Virginia House, where he served until 1788.

 In 1788, Prince George voters elected Bland and Ruffin as their delegate to the Virginia Convention called to ratify the United States Constitution.
 Bland voted against ratification, as he believed it yielded too much power to a central government.

 After the constitution was adopted, Virginia legislators elected to Bland the First United States Congress (he ran unopposed).
 He served in the House of Representatives from March 4, 1789, until his death in 1790 at the age of 49.
 He died while attending the Congress in New York City, and William B. Giles of Amelia County was selected as his successor.
-Bland was the first member of House of Representatives to die in office.
+Bland was the first member of the House of Representatives to die in office.
 William Branch Giles completed his term.